Rohilla: Early history

-The founder of the state of Rohilkhand was an Indian Muslim convert named Ali Muhammad Khan, the adoptive son of Daud Khan Rohilla.
+The founder of the state of Rohilkhand was Ali Muhammad Khan who was a Jat boy of age of eight when he was adopted by Daud Khan Barech.
 The first immigrant to the Katehr region was Shah Alam Khan, who had settled in Katehr in 1673 and had brought along a band of his tribe, the Barech.
-His son Daud Khan gained a number of villages in the Katehr region in the then northern India by Mughal emperor Aurangzeb (ruled 1658–1707) to suppress Rajput uprisings, which had afflicted this region.
-Originally, some 20,000 soldiers from various Pashtun tribes such as (Yusafzai, Ghori, Ghilzai, Barech, Marwat, Durrani, Tareen, Kakar, Naghar, Afridi, Bangash and Khattak) were hired by Mughals to provide mercenary soldier for the Mughal armies.
-This was appreciated by Aurangzeb and since this force of 25,000 men was given respected positions in the Mughal Army.
+His son Daud Khan gained a number of villages in the Katehr region by working for the Mughals and various Rajput Zamindars.
+Originally, some 20,000 soldiers from various Pashtun tribes as mercenaries had immigrated to the region.
+Daud Khan adopted two Hindus, converted them to Islam, and provided them a proper religious education.
+These were Ali Muhammad Khan and Fath Khan-i-Saman.
+They were trained as mercenaries, and the former was put at the head of his following, which included both Pashtuns and various Hindustanis.